-Quality and Safety
+Quality and Patient Safety

 Quality patient care is the top priority for every member of the NHH team and, as such, we are committed to transparency and continuous improvement.
 At NHH, "Quality" means providing service excellence to our patients and the community.
 Click here for information on Northumberland Hills Hospital’s Quality and Safety Framework.

-NHH Quality Improvement Plan
+Our Quality Improvement Plan (QIP)